sehraks/spam-sharer/README.md

     ```
   - **Appstate JSON Import**: Paste your JSON in `/storage/emulated/0/Spam-Sharer/private/appstate.json`.

+- **Multiple Supported URLs**
+  Seamlessly supports a variety of URLs, including video links, group posts, and other shareable content, enabling versatile sharing across different platforms and formats for enhanced flexibility.

 - **More to Come**
   Exciting updates and features are in the pipeline—stay tuned!